 We're used to hearing a lot of interesting things about the places that we can visit.
-And when we find the location that fascinates us, we think, "Oh, that's cool!
-I should add this place to my Bucket List and visit it someday!"
+And when a location fascinates us, we think, "Oh, that's cool!
+I should add this place to my Bucket List and visit it someday!".
 But what about the places that we can decidedly leave off our Bucket Lists?
-What about those locations we aren't allowed to enter?
+What about those forbidden locations we aren't allowed to enter?

 It's hard to imagine that there are such places in our world, yet there are a number of them.
 To name a few, there are military bases that want only their staff members to access.
 There are historical sites that are so fragile that they can be seriously damaged by the human presence.
 And there are also dangerous places that none of us would ever want to visit.
 Yet many of these places intrigue us, like a forbidden fruit that immediately becomes so desirable.
 They attract some curious travelers like magnets, making them strive to explore the unknown lands.
 And still, it's better not to even try to visit these places, for the sake of your own life.

-So let's take a look at some of the most interesting places in the world that people can't (legally) visit unless they're researchers, scientists, military men, or daredevils.
+So let's take a look at some of the most interesting places in the world that people can't (legally) visit unless they are researchers, scientists, military men, or daredevils.

-The Vatican Secret Archive, known as the Vatican Apostolic Archive since 2019 serve as a storage space for a large number of documents relating to the Catholic Church.
+The Vatican Secret Archive, known as the Vatican Apostolic Archive since 2019 serve as a storage space for numerous documents relating to the Catholic Church.
 Some of these documents date as far back as the 8th century.
-Among others, there said to be papal account books, a letter from Michelangelo to Pope Julius II, a letter from Mary Queen of Scots written before her execution, and Martin Luther's excommunication document.
+Among others, there is said to be papal account books, a letter from Michelangelo to Pope Julius II, a letter from Mary Queen of Scots written before her execution, and Martin Luther's excommunication document.

 19 North Brother Island, New York, USA

-Located in New York City's East River, in between Bronx and Riker's Island, North Brother Island is a 13-acre piece of land that became the last refuge to over 1 thousand people, whose passenger ship sank in its waters.
+Located in New York City's East River, in between Bronx and Riker's Island, North Brother Island is a 13-acre piece of land that became the last refuge to over one thousand people, whose passenger ship sank in its waters.
 Later it became home to a hospital for people with contagious diseases.
 The most well-known resident of it was Mary Mallon, aka Typhoid Mary.
-She was the first documented person in the country to have typhoid fever and it's estimated that she infected over 50 people with it, 3 of whom passed.
+She was the first documented person in the country to have typhoid fever, and it's estimated that she infected over 50 people with it, 3 of whom passed.

-Now the island is abandoned and it's home to a bird sanctuary and off-limits to the public, though special access for scientific purposes can be granted.
+Now the island is abandoned, and it's home to a bird sanctuary and off-limits to the public, though special access for scientific purposes can be granted.

 18 Bhangarh Fort, Rajasthan, India

 Technically, the Bhangarh Fort isn't completely banned to access, because tourists can visit it in the daylight and see this marvelous example of Rajasthani architecture.
 However, from sunset to sunrise, there is a strict ban to enter this place.
-Being declared a haunted place by the Indian government, this 17th-century fort is full of legends about ghosts and curses.
+Generally regarded as the "most haunted place in India", this 16th-century fort is full of legends about ghosts and curses.
 Hearing some of them will certainly send shivers down your spine.

-You might be wondering what happens to those, who dare to visit the Bhangarh Fort at night.
-In fact, no one knows it, because, according to locals, whoever tried to break the rule mysteriously disappeared after it.
+You might be wondering what happens to those who dare to visit the Bhangarh Fort at night.
+In fact, no one knows, because, according to locals, whoever tried to break the rule mysteriously disappeared after it.

 One of the most remote territories in the world, Heard Island is considered an Australian territory, even though it's located between Madagascar and Antarctica.
 It's home to a wide range of animals, such as seals, penguins, and marine birds, as well as more than 40 glaciers.